 The Adventure Recovery mission is to guide people through the internal and external wilderness, cultivating a lifelong passion for learning and adventure.

-One of our peers is an expert in the fields of mental health and addiction treatment and he refers to Adventure Recovery as “wilderness outpatient”.
+One of our peers is an expert in the fields of mental health and addiction treatment and he refers to Adventure Recovery as “adventure outpatient”.
 It’s not the exact definition that encompasses what we do but for the sake of conversation, it works.
-Many of our team members, including Nate Bennick, National Field Director, Seth Gottlieb, National Field Manager, and Rourke Weaver, Community Relations Director, have direct experience in traditional wilderness therapy models, having served in leadership roles as program directors, milieu coordinators, and field guides.
-Our crew is well-versed and familiar with wilderness treatment and modalities.
-Furthermore, in creating AR, we are forging something distinctive and complimentary based on our decades of background and experience in the mental health and addiction fields.
-What do we really mean when we say wilderness outpatient?
+Many of our team members, including Nate Bennick, National Field Director, Seth Gottlieb, National Field Manager, Tim Walsh, AR Founder, and Rourke Weaver, Community Relations Director, have direct experience in outdoor adventure therapy models, having served in leadership roles as program directors, milieu coordinators, and field guides.
+With Adventure Recovery, we’ve created something different.
+AR is not a wilderness therapy model.
+Period.

 Traditionally, outpatient is defined as: healthcare services provided on an outpatient basis, receiving structured support while still engaging in your day-to-day life.
 This type of care can be appealing because one is able to heal in the context of home, in other words — in one’s natural habitat.